econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 An enormous academic literature has followed their pioneering work (see the [literature appendix](#lit-review) for an expansive summary), but it has proven difficult to build rational optimizing models that give sensible advice about both life-cycle saving choices and about investment decisions.
 That is, the models yield implausible answers to questions about how much wealth should be retained later in life, and how much of one's retirement savings should be invested in the stock market.
-Indeed, the subtitle of a recent paper by [](doi:10.3905/jor.2023.10.3.071) captures the current state of affairs nicely: "Why Practitioners Have Not Adopted the Lifecyle Model -- Yet"; see also [](doi:10.1146/annurev-economics-080315-015127).
+Indeed, the subtitle of a recent paper by [](doi:10.3905/jor.2023.10.3.071) captures the current state of affairs nicely: "Why Practitioners Have Not Adopted the Lifecyle Model -- Yet"; see also the literature review in [](doi:10.1146/annurev-economics-080315-015127).

 [^modigliani_brumberg]: @10.7551/mitpress/1923.003.0004